duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 * you can return only from methods, but not from `do end` blocks
 * ruby regex match will return [matchData](https://ruby-doc.org/core-2.2.0/MatchData.html) or `nil` if there is no match (so you need to check if not nil).
-Foc MatchData you can call `captures` to get matched groups.
+For MatchData you can call `captures` to get matched groups.
 You can use block form syntax of `if`

   ~~~